partha235/MicroPy/intro.md

 }
 ```

-### Summary
-An ADC is a fundamental component for interfacing analog signals with digital systems, allowing microcontrollers and processors to work with real-world analog inputs.
-Its key parameters like resolution and sampling rate determine the accuracy and speed of the conversion process.

 ## DAC
 A **Digital-to-Analog Converter (DAC)** is a crucial component in electronics and embedded systems, serving the opposite function of an Analog-to-Digital Converter (ADC).
 A DAC converts digital data (usually binary) into an analog signal, such as a continuous voltage or current.